Jaz-JThompson/Jaz-JThompson.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Physics (with international studies), University of Birmingham, UK 2021
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. **M1** European Master of Science in Nuclear Fusion and Engineering Physics, Universidad Carlos III de Madrid (UC3) or Universidad Complutense de Madrid (UCM), Spain, 2022
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.S. **M2** European Master of Science in Nuclear Fusion and Engineering Physics, Universität Stuttgart, Germany, 2023 (Expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Researcher and Administrator
-  * Github University
+  * Nanoloy
-  * Duties included: Tagging issues
+  * Duties included: Research into trademarks and patents for bespoke products.
+Negations with potential machine learning partners and report on the applications of ML to battery development
-  * Supervisor: Professor Git
+  * Supervisor: Alex Koszo

 * Fall 2015: Research Assistant
   * Github University